obvonage/deved-platform/content/blog/en/build-a-visual-regression-test-for-ui-components-using-playwright.md

 ### Step 4: Update the Screenshots

-In the case we do want to change the look, `playwright` has an `update-snapshots` flag that updates the snapshot.
+In this case, we do want to change the look, `playwright` has an `update-snapshots` flag that updates the snapshot.
 For this, we have an `update` task in our repository, but in playwright, it works like this:

 `npx playwright test --update-snapshots`